Fracking | Property Contamination

 The Real-World Impact on Your Property and Life

 The health concerns are even more serious.
 Families dealing with contaminated water often face skin irritations, stomach problems, and respiratory issues.
 Some people develop more serious conditions after years of exposure.
-The stress of not knowing whether your water is safe to drink, cook with, or bathe in takes a real emotional toll.
+The stress of not knowing whether your water is safe to drink or bathe in takes a real emotional toll.

 Then there’s the financial burden.
-You’re suddenly buying bottled water by the case, installing filtration systems that may not even work, and paying for water testing.
+You’re suddenly buying bottled water by the case or installing filtration systems that may not even work.
 If you’re a farmer, contaminated water can kill crops and livestock.
 The costs add up quickly, and it’s not fair that you should have to bear them when someone else’s industrial activity caused the problem.

 What Are Potential Damages in a Fracking Property Contamination Case?